awwright/node-rdfa/README.md

 Returns an RDFaParser instance (see below).

+* Processor: a reference to a subclass of RDFaParser
 * base: the URI base for the document (where the document was downloaded from)
 * document: DOM document
 * options: object with additional configuration